CarlosZea/carousel-with-JS-vainilla/README.md

 ## linear carousel

 A linear carousel is a carousel with transition slides create with only bottom, i will improve with the time.

+you can see the implementation in this page **www.ecuareplacementparts.com**